postmanlabs/labs-docs/src/pages/docs/administration/onboarding-checklist.md

 ### Invite Team Members

-Depending on the size of you team you can send invites to your team now or check your setup with a few volunteers before you rollout Postman to your entre organization.
+Depending on the size of you team you can send invites to your team now or [Check Your Setup](#check-your-setup) with a few volunteers before you rollout Postman to your entre organization.

 Either way, you can add your teammates from your [team dashboard](https://go.postman.co/team) or by generating a shareable link or inviting them through a direct email.
 You can find out how to do that in [Managing Your Team](/docs/postman/collaboration/managing-your-team/#inviting-to-a-team) on the Learning Center.